wikimedia/eventgate/README.md

 `id_field`                  |       undefined | This is mainly used for logging.
 If given, this will be extracted from each event to build an event id that will be added to relevant log messages.
 `key_field`                 |       undefined | If given, the value extracted from this field will be used as the Kafka message key.
 `partition_field`           |       undefined | If given, the value extracted from this field will be used as the Kafka message partition.
-`kafka.conf`                |                 | node-rdkafka (and librdkafka) configuration.
+`kafka.conf`                |                 | [node-rdkafka](https://blizzard.github.io/node-rdkafka/current/) / [librdkafka](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) configuration.
 This will be passed directly to the node-rdkafka `kafka.Producer` constructor.
 Make sure you set kafka.conf.metadata_broker_list.
 `kafka.topic_conf`          |                 | node-rdkafka (and librdkafka) topic specific configuration.
 This will be passed directly to the node-rdkafka `kafka.Producer` constructor.